kevhainfo/PersonalWork/README.md

 # About Me
-Cornell ECE student, D1 Coxswain.
+Cornell Electrical Computer Engineering student, D1 Coxswain.
 I build models that optimize physical performance—from mining satellite imagery to forecast crop yields to applying signal processing for rowing mechanics.
 I thrive in high-pressure environments that require technical skill and creativity

 # Personal Work